“Your ADHD Is Not a Label, Man. It’s a Fact. Don’t Waste Time Denying What’s Real”

 In the middle of this half-second or five-minute silent storm, the substantial, respected art person standing next to me, Constance Penley, caught my eye and seemed to know what I was going through.
 She smiled and handed me her bottle of water and the lifeline I’d been looking for.
 I gulped, washed down the glob of doubt in my throat, and started talking.
 An avalanche of talking.
 Thanked Mel Chin, and everyone there, went on and on and I don’t remember anything I said, just that I went on a bit too long.
 I hope I got in some of what I felt about all of them and their work and how much meaning and value it added to my life.
 But I don’t know.
 I was too concerned with my own feelings to notice what was going on with the people I was talking to.

-That’s the troubling thing to me about the interior storms, mind burrowing, self-doubt, fear, anxiety, confusion, self-loathing depression, manic episodes, and panic attacks that are pretty much permanent campers inside the wiring of many of us in the mental health community.
-Whatever your primary diagnoses—ADHD, Hypomanic, Bipolar, Depression, General Anxiety Disorder, or something else on the spectrum—it seems like the other stuff gets hitched to you in a comorbid trailer, ready to jump to the driver’s seat whenever you get some control on your primary.
+That’s the troubling thing to me about the interior storms, mind burrowing, self-doubt, fear, anxiety, confusion, self-loathing, manic episodes, and panic attacks that are pretty much permanent campers inside the wiring of many of us in the mental health community.
+Whatever your primary diagnoses—ADHD, Hypomanic, General Anxiety Disorder, mood disorders, or something else on the spectrum—it seems like the other stuff gets hitched to you in a comorbid trailer, ready to jump to the driver’s seat whenever you get some control on your primary.
 And they all want you to go inside, and to go as deep and dark as they can take you.
 Farther and farther into haunts of regret and shame and away from the light and mystery in other people’s eyes, and the music of their stories.

 For many years, I bristled at words like “disability” and “disorder.”
 I resented the judgment and diminishing nature of those labels.
 I rejected that mindset, feeling it was limiting.
 Then some time in 2007, during a lunch in Hawaii with the quadriplegic writer, performer, and disability activist, Brian Shaughnessy, I began to see things completely differently.
 We’d been talking about everything from solo shows, books, politics, doctors, and family when out of the blue he said, “Your problem, Frank, is that you don’t accept your disability.”